What is Geography?

 The application requires the following documents:

-- Official transcripts of the student’s academic record of all undergraduate and graduate studies, which must be submitted both online and directly to the department, to the attention of the Geography Graduate Program Director.
+- Unofficial transcripts are submitted online as part of the admission application process.
+Official transcripts of the student’s academic record of all undergraduate and graduate studies are submitted directly to the department, to the attention of the Geography Graduate Program Director.
 Applicants must have a minimum grade-point average (GPA) of 3.00 or foreign equivalent.

 - Three letters of recommendation, commenting upon the student’s aptitude and potential for graduate studies and research.